 Many cultural and athletic events held in college facilities, such as the gymnasium, the planetarium, and the theater, are open to the public with the purchase of tickets.
-Other facilities such as the bookstore, library, and cafeterias are also open to the public.
+Other facilities such as the bookstore, library, and cafeterias are also open to the public during operating hours.